 Mike is a member of the Australian Institute of Company Directors and the Australian Institute of Mining and Metallurgy.
-Mike is currently serving as Managing Director of Golden State Mining Limited.
+Mike is currently serving as Managing Director of Golden State Mining Limited as well as serving on the board of Cape Care.